Abenomics: Support

 LDP Secretary General Sadakazu Tanigaki held that it was difficult to cope with risks stemming from sidestepping the planned consumption tax hike to 10 percent, suggesting that the Japanese government should increase the tax rate as scheduled.

 Haruhiko Kuroda, the governor of Bank of Japan, said that raising Japan's consumption tax is a confidence-building measure, and that the measure could stabilize the social security, which would strengthen Japan's economic growth.
 He stated that stagnation due to the tax hike would be temporary, while he mentioned the possible scenario in which the BoJ would additionally conduct quantitative easing.
 He warned that the cut of its corporation tax could worsen its fiscal position.

 BoJ governor Kuroda argued that if the second hike was delayed, the markets would perceive that Japan is unlikely to tackle its government debt, and then the yields of the government bonds would soar.
 BoJ's former deputy governor, Kazumasa Iwata, said that if the second hike was put off, it could be permanently postponed, and it would become difficult to reach a new agreement on the schedule of the hike.
 He said that implementing stimulative measures was the only way to alleviate the tax hike's negative impact.

-Hiroshi Yoshikawa is one of the strong supporters of the consumption tax hike to 10%; he maintains that there is no alternative.
+Hiroshi Yoshikawa was one of the strong supporters of the consumption tax hike to 10%; he maintained in late 2014 that there was no alternative.